timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

-As with EMDR, titration is useful for traumatic memories, addictive memories, and emotional dysregulating memories generally.
+As with EMDR, titration is useful for traumatic memories, addictive memories, and emotionally dysregulating memories generally.

 #### Visuals